top of page

 Essays

-3. Jñana yoga (yoga of knowledge):
+3. Jñana Yoga – the yoga of knowledge, consisting of:

 © All content copyright 2017-2025 by Daniel McKenzie